Sabrinalulu/line_chatbot/README.md

 ```
     Note：{HEROKU_APP_NAME} is name which you set at step 2
     Note：remove -v to make sure it is fine
-7. Add all files under the current file (smaple code location) into the git list
+7. Add all files under the sample code folder into the git list
 ```shell
 git add .
 ```